-Keppel continuously implements and communicates its corporate policy against violations of any anti-corruption laws.
-This policy includes appropriate measures to reduce the prospect of violations of anti-corruption laws, and encourage and support the observance of compliance policies and procedures by personnel at all levels of Keppel.
-These anti-corruption policies and procedures apply to all directors, officers and employees and, where necessary and appropriate, outside parties acting on behalf of Keppel, including but not limited to, agents and intermediaries, consultants, representatives, partners and suppliers.
+Keppel continuously implements and regularly communicates its corporate anti-corruption policies and procedures.
+This policy includes appropriate measures to reduce the prospect of violations of anti-corruption laws, and to encourage and support the observance of compliance policies and procedures by Keppel personnel at all levels.
+These anti-corruption policies and procedures apply to all Keppel directors, officers and employees and, where necessary and appropriate, external parties acting on behalf of Keppel, including but not limited to, agents and intermediaries. consultants, representatives, partners and suppliers.

-Individuals at all levels of Keppel comply with Keppel's Code of Conduct and its compliance policies and procedures.
+Individuals at all levels of Keppel comply with Keppel's Code of Conduct and its anti-corruption policies and procedures.
 Such policies and procedures address, among other areas:

 - a. gifts and hospitality;

-- b. dealing with third party associates due diligence;
+- b. dealing with third-party associates due diligence;

 - c. political contributions;

-- d. donations and sponsorships;
+- d. donations and sponsorships:

 - e. facilitation payments; and

 - f. solicitation and extortion.